0skater0/obsidian-custom-note-width/README.md

 - Enable or disable the textbox
 - Adjust the slider width

+## Installation

+The plugin can be found in the Community Plugins directory which can be accessed from the Settings pane under Third Party Plugins.

 ## Manual installation

-1. Download obsidian-custom-note-width.zip located at [latest release](https://github.com/0skater0/obsidian-custom-note-width/releases)
+1. Download custom-note-width.zip located at [latest release](https://github.com/0skater0/obsidian-custom-note-width/releases)
 2. Extract the obsidian-custom-note-width folder from the zip to your vault's plugins <br> folder: `<vault>/.obsidian/plugins/`  Note: On some machines the `.obsidian` folder may be hidden.
 On MacOS you should be able to press `Command+Shift+Dot` to show the folder in Finder.
 3. Reload Obsidian
 4. If prompted about Safe Mode, you can disable safe mode and enable the plugin.